Iconic Council Grove Dining Establishment Closes

 The investors have hired a series of managers since that time to handle day-to-day operations.

-Approximately 4 and 1/2 months ago, Stan Lerner of Winfield became the most recent manager.
+Approximately four and a half months ago, Stan Lerner of Winfield became the most recent manager.

 On Nov.
 1, a short-term lease agreement between Lerner and the investors went into effect.